sinoyou/BUAA_Compile_2019/README.md

 # BUAA_Compile_2019
-Codes for course design of BUAA Compiler 2019 (the highest challenging branches).
+Codes for course design of BUAA Compiler 2019 (the highest challenge).
 Implemented with C++.

 Author: Zinuo You